rust-lang/blog.rust-lang.org/posts/2019-09-18-upcoming-docsrs-changes.md

 all the dependencies previously installed in the legacy build environment.

-To ensure we can continue operating the service in the future and to increase its reliability we also improved the sandbox builds are executed in, adding new limits:
+To ensure we can continue operating the service in the future and to increase its reliability we also improved the sandbox the builds are executed in, adding new limits:

 * Each platform will now have **15 minutes** to build its dependencies and